8 Documentation

 - Controlled vocabularies: A controlled list of terms used to index and retrieve data.

 If you plan to archive your data, first check with your repository to see if they follow any standards.
-For example, both the OSF (Gueguen 2023) and Figshare (Figshare 2023) repositories currently use the DataCite schema , while ICPSR uses the DDI standard (ICPSR 2023).
+For example, both the OSF (Gueguen 2023) and Figshare (Figshare 2023) repositories currently use the DataCite schema, while ICPSR uses the DDI standard (ICPSR 2023a).
 If the repository does use certain standards, work with them to ensure your metadata adheres to those standards.
 Some repositories may even provide curation support free or for a fee.
 But as I mentioned earlier, depending on your repository, adding metadata to your project may require no additional work on your part.
 The repository may simply have you enter information into a form and convert all information for you.

 If no standards are provided by your repository and you plan to create your own metadata, you can choose any standard that works for you.
-Oftentimes researchers may choose to pick a more general standard such as DataCite or Dublin Core (University of Iowa Libraries 2023), and in the field of education, most researchers are at least familiar with the DDI standard so that is another good option.
+Oftentimes researchers may choose to pick a more general standard such as DataCite or Dublin Core (University of Iowa Libraries 2024), and in the field of education, most researchers are at least familiar with the DDI standard so that is another good option.
 Remember, if you do choose to adhere to a standard, this decision should be documented in your data management plan.

 8.6 Wrapping it up

-At this point your head might be spinning from the amount of documents we’ve covered.
+At this point your head might be spinning from the number of documents we’ve covered.
 It’s important to understand that while each document discussed provides a unique and meaningful purpose, you don’t have to create every document listed.
-In data management we walk a fine line between creating sufficient documentation, and spending all of our working hours perfecting and documenting every detail of our project.
+In data management we walk a fine line between creating sufficient documentation and spending all of our working hours perfecting and documenting every detail of our project.
 Choose the documents that help you record and structure your processes in the best way for your project while also giving yourself grace to stop when the documents are “good enough”.
 Each document you create that is well organized and well maintained will improve your data management workflow, decrease errors, and enhance your understanding of your data.